anno4j/anno4j/README.md

 The first method generates the actual validation code.
 For details on the syntax see [JavaPoet](https://github.com/square/javapoet).
 The convention for validators is that they throw an `IllegalArgumentException` if the value is not in the datatypes value space.
-Note also that Anno4j Java file generation maps all unknown datatypes (must be subclass of `rdfs:Literal`) to the Java type `CharSequence`.
+Note also that Anno4j Java file generation maps all unknown datatypes (must be subclass of `rdfs:Datatype`) by default to the Java type `CharSequence`.
 Thus it may be necessary to convert types, as above with `Integer.parseInt()`.
+See next section on how to define your own mappings.

 The second method simply returns a human readable definition of the value space, which is used in generated JavaDoc.
 The third method checks if the given class is covered by this validator (thus a check should be generated).